Taddle Creek

-Taddle Creek is a buried stream in Toronto, Ontario, Canada that flowed a southeasterly course about six kilometres long, from St. Clair Avenue west of Bathurst Street through the present site of Wychwood Park, through the University of Toronto, into the Toronto Harbour near the Distillery District.
+Taddle Creek is a buried stream in Toronto, Ontario, Canada that flowed a southeasterly course about six kilometres long, from St. Clair Avenue west of Bathurst Street through the present site of Wychwood Park, through the St. George campus of the University of Toronto, into the Toronto Harbour near the Distillery District.
 During the 19th century, it was buried and converted into an underground sewer, but traces of the creek can still be found today.
 The scenic footpath known as Philosopher's Walk follows the ravine created by the creek from the Royal Ontario Museum to Trinity College.
 Taddle Creek is also the name of a Toronto literary magazine and of a local Montessori school.

 History

 Watercolour painting of Taddle Creek in 1861.
 University College, Toronto is in the background.

 In the 1790s, the original town site of the Town of York was established along its south bank.
 Its waters would be used by its first industries.
 The disappearance of the creek came in phases in the 19th century: